This article will help you read and understand your pathology report for adenocarcinoma of the colon.

 In contrast to cancer, the abnormal cells in an adenoma are only found within the mucosa on the inside of the colon.
 Once the cells spread beyond the mucosa into the submucosa the diagnosis becomes adenocarcinoma.
 The movement of abnormal cells into the tissue outside the mucosa is called invasion.

 After the tumour has been removed completely, it will be sent to a pathologist who will prepare another pathology report.
 This report will confirm or revise the original diagnosis and provide additional important information such tumour size, extension, and spread of tumour cells to lymph nodes.
 A test to look for mismatch repair proteins may also be performed.
 This information is used to determine the cancer stage and to decide if additional treatment is required.
-Continue reading to learn more about the information found in this report.

 Grade is a word pathologists use to describe how different the cancer looks compared to the normal tissue in the colon.
 Because the normal epithelial cells in the colon connect together to make glands, adenocarcinoma is usually divided into four grades based on how much of the tumour is made of glands: